-Next, we have another great bra for all those problems you are having with a sagging bust.
-It has fully adjustable straps and underwired cups that are composed of three sections for extra support and comfort in all the right places.
+Next, we have another great support bra for sagging breasts.
+It has fully adjustable straps and underwired bra cups that are composed of three sections for extra side support and comfort in all the right places.
 With a composition of 68% polyamide, 17% elastane and 15% polyester, you can have confidence that this will provide your bust with the shaping and form you need.

 As well as the functional and practical side of it, we really think you will love the pretty design that covers the entirety of each cup, over both the solid material part and the upper half that features attractive mesh-like transparency.
 There is also a mesh panel between the cups to help ensure there is breathability, so you are not suffering from chafing or excessive sweating after wearing your bra for a busy day at work.